acoular/acoular/docs/source/literature/index.rst

 Literature
 ==========

-The following references give some theoretical background about the methods being used in the Beamfpy program package.
+The following references give some theoretical background about the methods being used in the Acoular program package.

 .. _Albertson1950:
 Albertson, M. L. , Dai, Y. B., Jensen, R. A., and Hunter Rouse (1950).
 Diffusion of Submerged Jets.
 Transactions of the American Society of Civil Engineers, 115(1), 639-664.